Most Talked-About Controversies Linked to Woody Harrelson

 2002: Article in The Guardian

-2003: Speaking Against the Invasion of Iraq
+2003: Spoke Against Invasion of Iraq

-In 2003, Woody Harrelson publicly spoke against the invasion of Iraq.
+In 2003, Woody Harrelson spoke publicly against the invasion of Iraq.

-2006: Alleged Attack on TMZ Photographer
+2006: Incident with TMZ Photographer

 2008: Lawsuit Filed by TMZ Photographer

-2013: Criticism of President Barack Obama
+2013: Criticism of President Obama

 In 2013, Woody Harrelson criticized President Barack Obama for not withdrawing U.S. troops from Afghanistan, comparing him negatively to Richard Nixon.

-April 2020: Instagram Post on 5G and COVID-19 Conspiracy Theory
+April 2020: Instagram Post on 5G and COVID-19